AdaptiveMotorControlLab/CEBRA/docs/source/contributing.rst

 to build the full documentation, and render it on `http://127.0.0.1:8080` in your webbrowser to verify.

+For local edits,
+- CEBRA-assets is checked out under the ``/assets/`` path
+- CEBRA-figures is checkout out under the ``/docs/source/cebra-figures/`` path
+- CEBRA-demos is checkout out under the ``/docs/source/demo_notebooks/`` path

+You can edit files there, create branches, and re-run ``./tools/build_docs.sh`` for re-building the docs.

 Building the Python package (information for maintainers only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^